nwjs/node/doc/api/deprecations.md

     description: Runtime deprecation.
 -->

-Type: Runtime
+Type: End-of-Life

-In certain cases, `require('.')` may resolve outside the package directory.
+In certain cases, `require('.')` could resolve outside the package directory.
-This behavior is deprecated and will be removed in a future major Node.js release.
+This behavior has been removed.

 <a id="DEP0020"></a>
 ### DEP0020: Server.connections